 SQLBits XII is the largest SQL Server conference in Europe this year.
 It took place in The International Centre, Telford, UK on July 17th, 18th and 19th and was the chance to learn from some of the leading experts in the world.

-Katherine Bean (PhD, BEng(Hons), CEng, AKC, MIET), is the Managing Director of DVANA Limited who are Management Consultants, working with Senior Management and chosen representatives of fast growing dynamic companies building better businesses by implementing new processes, procedures and utilizing technology.
+Katherine Bean (PhD, BEng(Hons), CEng, AKC, MIET), is the Managing Director of DVANA Limited who are Management Consultants, working with Senior Management and chosen representatives of fast growing dynamic companies building exceptional businesses by implementing new processes, procedures and utilizing technology.
 DVANA also provide on-site and off-site training and consulting, solving the really hard problems so clients don’t have too.

 DVANA have also devised the innovative and unique GREAT Endeavour which enables those taking part to think outside the box being a method of developing and implementing new products, processes, procedures and systems.
 For further information on GREAT and how you can benefit, visit dvana.com.